hchim/MetricService/docs/monitor-design.md

 - Monitoring tasks should be evenly allocated to node instances in the host cluster.
 After adding monitors or deleting monitors
   , these tasks should be still evenly allocated.
 - Monitor updates (add, delete, modify) should be propagated to task scheduler and executors as soon as possible.
-Task scheduler executor should take the following operatins at the earliest time.
+Task scheduler executor should take the following operations at the earliest time.
   - Add: task scheduler should schedule the task as soon as possible.
   - Delete: Scheduled tasks should be cancelled as soon as possible.
 Unscheduled tasks should be deleted.
   - Update: Both scheduled and unscheduled tasks should be updated as soon as possible.